norsig/vpn-ca-api/README.md

     $ cd config
     $ cp config.ini.defaults config.ini

-We need to figure out if these are really necessary or that they can be resolved differently
+For now it is needed to set the following SELinux boolean:

     $ sudo setsebool -P httpd_unified 1

+More work is needed to figure out if we can do without this...

 # Configuration
 Now you can run the init script to initialize the configuration and database: